Scientific name: Digitaria sanguinalis, Digitaria ischaemum

 How to Control Crabgrass?

 As an annual grassy weed, crabgrass must be controlled on a year-to-year basis; crabgrass plants complete their life cycle in a single season and there are always plentiful seeds in the soil awaiting the opportunity to germinate.
 A single crabgrass plant can produce over 150,000 seeds that can lie dormant in the soil for years.
 The most effective protocol for control (not eradication – no product is perfect) is the use of pre-emergent herbicides applied before germination.
-Contrary to their name, pre-emergent herbicide do not actually prevent germination but rather stop the development of newly emerged seedlings.
+Contrary to their name, pre-emergent herbicides do not actually prevent germination but rather stop the development of newly emerged seedlings.
 Crabgrass seedlings that escape control with pre-emergent herbicides can be controlled post-emergently with specialty herbicides.
 Success with post-emergent crabgrass controls is spotty due to resistence at various stages in the crabgrass plant’s life.
 A product that will easily control a new crabgrass seedling will be utterly useless during the middle of the plant’s life cycle, only to become very effective again as the plant reaches maturity.

 Interesting Facts about Crabgrass